Long Story Short

 You can visit Brian online at brianfloca.com.

 To download a high resolution file of the headshot above, click here.
-For Brian at his desk, click here.
+For Brian at his desk, smiling and not really working, click here.
 (Photo credit, for desk photo only: Matt Carr.)
 For high resolution images of all Simon & Schuster book covers (including Locomotive, Moonshot, Lightship, The Racecar Alphabet, Five Trucks, and Old Wolf), click here.